Moulberry/AxiomDocumentation/src/builder/move.md

 # Move

-The move tool allows you to adjust the position of blocks in a cuboid region
+The move tool allows you to adjust the position of blocks and entities in a cuboid region

 ## Selecting a region